JFDuval/flexsea-v2/README.md

 The specific versions are likely not critical, as long as they are current.
 What is listed below is simply what I happened to use during the development of this project.

-- C IDE: Eclipse IDE for C/C++ Developers, Version 2024-06 (4.32.0)
+- C IDE: Eclipse IDE for C/C++ Developers
-- C compiler: GCC, You can get a copy packaged with Eclipse, from https://www.msys2.org/, or from any other provider.
+- C compiler: GCC.
+I obtained it from https://www.msys2.org/.
-  - If you use MSYS2, follow their instruction, and then call `pacman -S --needed base-devel mingw-w64-x86_64-toolchain`.
-This will populate the mingw64/bin folder.
+  - If you use MSYS2, follow their instruction first.
+  - Once the base installer has completed you need to run a few commands to get everything you need.
+I've been following [this guide](C:\msys64\mingw64\bin).
+    - From the Start menu, open MSYS2 MING64
+	- `pacman -Syu`
+	- `pacman -Syu base-devel`
+	- `pacman -Syu mingw-w64-x86_64-toolchain`
   - Add the bin folder (ex.: C:\msys64\mingw64\bin) to your path.
 Reboot as needed.
   - Eclipse should now detect your compiler.
-- Python IDE: PyCharm 2022.2.4 Community Edition
+- Python IDE: PyCharm 2022.2.4 Community Edition (or newer)
 - Python interpreter: Python 3.9 and 3.11 have been used with success
   - Packages to install: 'pyserial'
 - Embedded C IDE: STM32CubeIDE with the STM32G4 source package